 \subsection{Hyper-Parameters and Training Schedule}

 The hyper-parameters and training details are listed in \cref{tab:sup-params}.
+We train the model for $800$k iterations on a single NVIDIA A40 GPU, which takes roughly $5$ days.
 In particular, we set $\lambda_{\text{feat}}$=10, and $\lambda_{\text{hyp}}$=50 at the start of training.
 After $300$k iterations we change the values to $\lambda_{\text{feat}}$=1, $\lambda_{\text{hyp}}$=500.
 During the first $6$k iterations, we allow the model to explore all four viewpoint hypotheses by randomly sampling the four hypotheses uniformly, and gradually decrease the chance of random sampling to $20\%$ while sampling the best hypothesis for the rest $80\%$ of the time.
 To save memory and computation, at each training iteration, we only feed images of the same species in a batch, and extract one base shape by averaging out the base embeddings.
 At test time, we just directly use the shape embedding for each individual input image.